gorkafraga/guidesbook/2-Analysis/GUIDE_EEG.md

 # EEG features
 ## Time-frequency analysis
 Here we study the changes in power at the different frequencies over time.
 This contrasts with a 'static' spectral analysis where we examine the spectral distribution of an entire time period (e.g., using a Fast Fourier Transform-FFT).
 To capture the temporal dynamics of frequencies we repeatedly perform the dot product of the EEG signal by a wavelet that is sliding/shifting overtime.
 This way we obtain the power distribution at each time point.
-Besudes complex wavelet convolution, other commonly used methods are the short-time fast Fourier transform and filter-Hilbert (not covered in this section).
+Besides complex wavelet convolution, other commonly used methods are the short-time fast Fourier transform and filter-Hilbert (not covered in this section).

 This approach allows, among others, the analysis of Event Related Spectral Perturbations (**ERSP**) and Inter-trial Phase Coherence (**ITC**).